poseidon/matchbox/Documentation/virtual-hardware.md

 We'll show how to setup PXE, iPXE, or Pixiecore network boot environments on the `docker0` bridge and configure them to use `bootcfg`.

-The [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) program and included [coreos/dnsmasq](../dockerfiles/dnsmasq) docker image will be used to run DHCP and TFTP.
-Build the Docker image before continuing.
+The [quay.io/coreos/dnsmasq](https://quay.io/repository/coreos/dnsmasq) image can be used to run DHCP, proxyDHCP, and TFTP.
+It can be built from the [dockerfiles](../dockerfiles/dnsmasq) or pulled from Quay.

+    docker pull quay.io/coreos/dnsmasq

 ### PXE